steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 defineParameter("DropPan",       nil, "", function() addModRow(DropPan,       8) end)
 ```

 The ``addModRow`` function has the Drag Info of the source and the index of the destination as arguments.
-The two arguments are used to make the assignment in the next available row of the modulation matrix.
+The two arguments are used to create the assignment in the next available row of the modulation matrix.

 ```lua
 function addModRow(srcstr, dest)